-Child support is money paid to one parent by the other for the benefit of the child.
-This money helps to ensure the child will share in the lifestyle and of both parents.
-The amount of child support one parent will pay to the other is determined in the state of California by calculating something called guideline child support.
-Coming up with this figure requires the use of computer software.
+Child support is money paid by one parent to the other for the benefit of the children.
+This money helps ensure the child will share in the lifestyle of both parents.
+By law, the amount of child support must be determined by calculating "guideline" child support using computer software.

 Once the court calculates guideline child support, it has almost no discretion to vary from the guidelines.
 It must order that amount.
 The amount of child support to be ordered is based upon a number of factors.
 These include:

 •· Each parent's tax filing status

 •· The percentage of time each parent spends with the children

 •· Any allowable deductions